awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_amazon_cognito_app/Readme.md

 ### Create the WebSecurityConfig Java class

 Add the **WebSecurityConfig** class to the **com.example.handlingformsubmission** package.
-This file ensures that the application rerquires a user to log into it.
+This file ensures that the application requires a user to log into it.

 The following Java code represents this class.

 ```java
      package com.example.handlingformsubmission;